 This ongoing research project studies informal learning and distributed mentoring in online fanfiction communities, the roles that identity, motivation, and emotion play in young people’s informal learning online; and the novice to expert trajectories made available in different online fan communities.
-This research group will shed light on each of these areas of inquiry through an ethnographic investigation of online fan communities currently popular among U.S. teens.
-We have published a CSCW 2016 paper on our research (PDF), an intro for the general public in the School Library Journal (link), have a CSCW 2017 paper (PDF), a CHI 2017 paper, a Connected Learning Summit 2018 paper, and a webinar (link), a blog to give back our findings to the fanfiction community, and a book in August 2019.
+This research group has shed light on each of these areas of inquiry through ethnographic investigation and large-scale quantitative analysis of online fan communities currently popular among U.S. teens.
+We have published a CSCW 2016 paper on our research (PDF), an intro for the general public in the School Library Journal (link), a CSCW 2017 paper (PDF), a CHI 2017 paper, a Connected Learning Summit 2018 paper, and a webinar (link), a blog to give back our findings to the fanfiction community, and a book in August 2019.

 Cecilia Aragon, University of Washington, Human Centered Design & Engineering, Professor

 Katie Davis, University of Washington, Information School, Assistant Professor